 Your advisors also have a frequently updated list of private practitioners, many of whom have indicated their interest in supporting new counselors by offering them treatment on a sliding scale.
-Please reach out to them for the most updated list.
+Students should be aware that some of the individuals below own or provide supervision at our partner field sites.
+Once you engage with one of these providers as your personal counselor, you will not be able to consider their field site when you reach practicum/internship.